 China sends top envoy Wang Yi to Russia for security talks

-China's top diplomat Wang Yi is visiting Russia for security talks, as Moscow seeks continued support for its war on Ukraine.
+China's top diplomat Wang Yi is visiting Russia, as it seeks continued support for its war on Ukraine.

 A close ally of Moscow, Beijing is accused of supporting Russia indirectly during the war, which it denies.

-His visit comes after Vladimir Putin's meeting with North Korea's Kim Jong Un that was thought to yield an arms deal.
+Any bid to end the war must take into account Moscow's interests, Mr Wang and his Russian counterpart Sergei Lavrov were quoted as saying after a meeting.

-Russian media said Mr Wang's trip would also lay the ground for Mr Putin to make a landmark visit to Beijing soon.
+Russian media said Mr Wang's trip would also pave the way for President Vladimir Putin's visit to China soon.

+This comes after Mr Putin met North Korea's Kim Jong Un amid US fears they could strike an arms deal.

+After Monday's talks between Mr Wang and Mr Lavrov, the Russian foreign ministry said in a statement: "The sides discussed in detail the situation in Ukraine and noted the futility of attempts to settle the crisis without taking account of Russia's interests and, more particularly, its participation".

 Earlier this month Mr Putin said he expected to meet Chinese President Xi Jinping, but did not say when.